-For years, Moon Law’s experienced immigration lawyers near Syracuse, NY have helped people complete and submit accepted Certificate of Citizenship applications.
+For years, Janet Moon, Esq. has helped people complete and submit accepted Certificate of Citizenship applications.
 Some immigration attorneys offer free initial consultations, but these free consultations often are too quick and too general to provide meaningful help for someone’s specific situation.
-With an initial consultation at Moon Law Offices, you’ll receive personal attention, including a detailed review of all relevant paperwork and a clear plan for what to do next.
+With an initial consultation with Janet Moon, you’ll receive personal attention, including a detailed review of all relevant paperwork and a clear plan for what to do next.

 Don’t Get Delayed.
 Schedule A Consultation Today.

 Becoming a US citizen isn’t easy.
 There are a lot of requirements that need to be met to be eligible for US citizenship.
-While free initial consultations typically don’t provide the attention, time and care needed to provide meaningful legal advice, Moon Law Office’s no obligation initial consultation provides an in-depth review of all paperwork related to citizenship status.
+While free initial consultations typically don’t provide the attention, time and care needed to provide meaningful legal advice, Ms. Moon’s no obligation initial consultation provides an in-depth review of all paperwork related to citizenship status.

 For an initial consultation that gives meaningful guidance on what comes next, contact today.